We Welcome your Donations to our Annual Scholarship Fund

 Online application, date due, components of an application to be drafted by the selection committee

-Made up of five (5) highly qualified education experts from different educational disciplines including an accountant and an attorney.
+Made up of five (5) highly qualified education experts in different educational disciplines, an accountant and attorney

 We thank you for your support,